Risk tolerance, risky play and resilient youth with Nevin J Harper

 - To find out more about Nevin J Harper’s clinical and consulting work check out Human Nature Counselling nevinharper.com

-- Check out the Child and Nature Alliance
+- For more resources on connecting youth with the land check out the Child and Nature Alliance

 Silas Rose 0:42

 Hello dear listener, my name is Silas Rose, and you are tuned in to awake in relationship.
 As we enter summer here in the northwest, we’re going through a very unusual and intense heat wave.
 This seems to be bringing back into focus and for me at leas, that we are really in a climate crisis.
 I think COVID-19 kind of eclipsed the sense of urgency many of us feel, prior to the pandemic and it really was the youth, young people that were sounding the alarm with massive demonstrations, climate rallies, getting into the streets, and holding our leaders to account to take action on the climate file.
 This work very much continues to this day.
 I’m thinking especially of the young people in at Fairy Creek, hundreds to 1000s of people standing up from the ancient forests.
 The youth are inheritors on this earth.
 I don’t think for many parents tuning in, you know the importance of instilling a sense of resilience and courage in your kids to face a very uncertain world.

 With more of life being lived online it can be a real struggle for parents to get their kids off devices and into the great outdoors.
 The wilderness is really the ultimate training ground for young people to cultivate an inner strength, interpersonal skills and a deep love of nature.